EVM Trading

 trading_launchpad_basememe_factory_logs | Fetch factory deployment events for a block range |

-Tip: Launchpad tools are ideal for a bot strategy that specifically scouts newly deployed tokens.
-Combine them with GoPlus security checks before trading any newly discovered token — new launches are a common vector for honeypots and rug pulls.
+Tip: Treat launchpad tools as research inputs for strategies that scout newly deployed tokens.
+Combine them with current risk reports and explicit source-health status before trading any newly discovered token — new launches are a common vector for honeypots and rug pulls.

 Market data tools